 “Walk dogs on a leash, maintaining at least 6 feet (2 meters) from other people and animals, do not gather in groups, and stay out of crowded places and avoid mass gatherings.
 Do not go to dog parks or public places where a large number of people and dogs gather.
 To help maintain social distancing, do not let other people pet your dog when you are out for a walk.”

-There are well over a million people have been tested for positive for COVID 19 and very few domestic pets.
+There are well over a million people have been tested for positive for COVID 19 and only six pets have.

 An animal health lab, IDEXX Laboratories, Inc., which has developed a diagnostic test for COVID-19 in pets, released a statement on March 13th that out of thousands of samples from cats and dogs with upper respiratory symptoms none tested positive for COVID-19.

 Likewise, Trupanion, a pet insurance company with 500,000 members has seen no uptick in claims for respiratory diseases in pets.

 The CDC does NOT recommend testing pets for COVID 19.

 The advice from the CDC is that there is no evidence that pets can spread COVID 19 to humans.
 “At this time, there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.
 Based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low.
 A small number of pets have been reported to be infected with the virus that causes COVID-19, mostly after contact with people with COVID-19.”